espruino/Espruino/targets/esp32/docs/Menuconfig.md

 Some options *must* be changed for correct operation of Espruino.
 These
 are:

-* Component config -> LWIP -> Enable SO_REUSEADDR option
+* Component config -> LWIP -> Enable SO_REUSEADDR option [Enable]
+* Component config -> ESP32-specific config ->  Task watchdog [Disable]

-Other options can be changed at your discretion for changes in the ennvironment that are primarily to taste.
+Other options can be changed at your discretion for changes in the environment that are primarily to taste.
 Examples that I would consider are:

 * Bootloader config -> Bootloader log verbosity - Consider changing this to `Verbose`.
 * Serial flasher config -> Default baud rate - I have had success with 921600.
-* Serial flasher config -> Use compressed upload - I have had sucess with this enabled.
+* Serial flasher config -> Use compressed upload - I have had success with this enabled.
 * Component config -> Log output -> Default log verbosity - Consider changing this to `Verbose`.
 * Component config -> Log output -> Use ANSI terminal colors in log output - I switch this off from the default of on.